dclaxto1/sqlalchemy-challenge/README.md

 List the stations and observation counts in descending order.

-HINT
-Answer the following question: which station id has the greatest number of observations?
 Design a query that calculates the lowest, highest, and average temperatures that filters on the most-active station id found in the previous query.

-HINT
 Design a query to get the previous 12 months of temperature observation (TOBS) data.
 To do so, complete the following steps:

 Filter by the station that has the greatest number of observations.